 At Moreland we want our children to receive a high quality mathematics education that ensures all pupils are fluent in the fundamentals of mathematics, have the ability to reason mathematically and can apply their knowledge and understanding to solve problems.
 We also want them to have an appreciation of the power of mathematics and a sense of fun and curiosity about the subject.
 We use a mastery approach to teaching maths.
 Inspire Maths- our chosen Singapore Maths scheme uses accessible textbooks to introduce concepts in a highly scaffolded way through concrete, pictorial and abstract learning.
 This enables children to develop critical thinking skills, make mathematical connections and become confident mathematicians.
 The Singapore scheme is a whole school commitment.

-We follow a topic based approach to the curriculum for Geography, History, Art and DT (with strong links to the Science, Computing and English curriculum also).
-We follow separate schemes of work for RE, PSHE, Computing, Music, Spanish and Science making links to topics where appropriate.
-Topics have been carefully selected so that there is even coverage of the National Curriculum, opportunities to explore ideas in depth, revisit and expand upon previous learning and make links between subjects.
-In English children study quality books, plays and poems that are chosen to deepen children’s understanding of the topic.
-All topics are built around planned practical learning opportunities such as field work, museum visits and workshops that enrich children’s learning further.
+We study the separate subject disciplines for the Foundation Subjects, however, we have a joined up approach to the curriculum for Geography, History, Art and DT (with strong links to the English curriculum also) to allow children to re-enforce their knowledge and make links in their understanding.
+We follow separate schemes of work for RE, PSHE, Computing, Music, Spanish and Science making links to other subjects where appropriate.
+Topics of study have been carefully selected so that there is even coverage of the National Curriculum, opportunities to explore ideas in depth, revisit and expand upon previous learning and make links between subjects.
+In English children study quality books, plays and poems that are chosen to deepen children’s understanding of the focus topic.
+All units of study are built around planned practical learning opportunities such as field work, museum visits and workshops that enrich children’s learning further.
 We take full advantage of our location in the heart of London through curriculum topics that explore the richness of London past and present and Moreland are proud to be the Museum of London’s champion school.
 The organisation of the curriculum in this way helps knowledge to “stick”, to join up learning and ensure breadth and depth in the study of all subject disciplines.
+All children are also taught Philosophy for Children (P4C), Global Citizenship and Emotional Literacy in addition to the National Curriculum subjects offering a broad curriculum that prepares children for life and the next stage in their learning.

 Please see the Teaching and Learning policy and curriculum statements for each subject for more information.